rickvanbrug/hello-world/README.md

 I'll be a Python pro soon.

-However, it will take some more time!
+However, it will take some more time.
-Patience is key!
+PATIENCE IS KEY!